Rabosa616/BSselector/project/twitch1.md

 - difficult to quantificate (what does _frequent_ mean in terms of time?)
 - how often shall we integrate changes?
 - how many developers in the team? are there subteams?
-- depends on several factors
+- depends on several factors, like delay before commit (code review, validation, ...)

 ---